Task Specific Attention is one more thing you need for object detection: Introduction

 \section{Introduction}

-Deep learning models are transforming from inductive biased models(e.g. CNNs\cite{DBLP:journals/corr/HeZRS15} \cite{DBLP:journals/corr/XieGDTH16},) to more flexible models(e.g. Transformers\cite{Vaswani2017TR}).
-Computer vision tasks including classification and object detection are not staying aloof from this trend.
-DETR\cite{DBLP:journals/corr/abs-2005-12872_DETR} and Deformable DETR\cite{Zhu2020DDETR} are the case of transforming the hand-written anchor-based detection head or upper most detection head of 2-stage models to the transformer-based detection heads.
-Vision Transformer backbones like Swin Transformer\cite{Liu2021Swin} are the case of transforming the traditional CNN-based backbones to more flexible but better performed Transformer-based backbones.
+Deep learning models have been transforming from inductive-biased models (e.g. CNNs \cite{DBLP:journals/corr/HeZRS15, DBLP:journals/corr/XieGDTH16}), to more flexible models (e.g. Transformers \cite{Vaswani2017TR}).
+Computer vision tasks including classification and object detection are also subject to this trend.
+Vision transformer backbones such as Vit\cite{DBLP:journals/corr/abs-2010-11929_ViT}, DeiT\cite{DBLP:journals/corr/abs-2012-12877_DeiT} and Swin Transformer \cite{Liu2021Swin} transform traditional CNN-based backbones into more flexible and higher-performance Transformer-based backbones.
+DETR \cite{DBLP:journals/corr/abs-2005-12872_DETR} and Deformable DETR \cite{Zhu2020DDETR} encompass transforming the hand-designed detection heads to the Transformer-based detection heads.

+However, we have not found a study that unifies Transformer building blocks in most of the parts with the aim of developing a superior end-to-end Transformer model: In aforementioned cases, (1) DETR and Deformable DETR were attached only to the traditional CNN backbones and they were not tested with Transformer-based backbones.
+(2) Transformer backbones have been proved their effectiveness when fused with the other detection heads but Transformer.\cite{Liu2021Swin, Dai_2021_CVPR_DyHead} Superiority of dual Transformers when used in backbones and detection heads simultaneously is still a mission to be proved.

+In the object detection problem, it comprises two separate cost measures, which are classification and localization.
+Even though Transformers have showed their effectiveness for multiple subjects for each case, we found out separated Transformer head blocks for each specific task is more effective than original shared Transformer head blocks.
+Based on this finding, we suggest Task Specific Split Transformer (TSST) which supports separate Transformer block for each task.

-However, in our limited knowledge, there is no well-known case to have unified most of parts from the bottom of the model backbone to the top head part of the detection models to make the whole model as the best performed end-to-end Transformer model.
-In this paper, As illustrated in Figure \ref{fig:fig1},we propose a novel combination of Transformer-based backbone and Transformer-based head with extra attention transformer modules which specialized at classification and localization.
-With this new model, we prove that this is the best case to compromise between the simple structure and the best performance, which have been hardly harmonised.
+In this study, as illustrated in Figure \ref{fig:fig1}, we propose a novel combination of the Transformer-based backbone and Transformer-based head with additional Transformer modules that specialize at classification and localization.
+We found that simple fusing between Transformer backbone and Transformer detection head is a good baseline to begin with.
+Further, we aim to prove that adding our specialized TSST heads is the superior compromise between a simple structure and performance.

+We evaluate TSST on the popular object detection benchmark COCO \cite{DBLP:journals/corr/LinMBHPRDZ14_COCO} to demonstrate its effectiveness.
+With adding only 7\% more parameters to Deformable DETR, TSST shows significantly better performance than Deformable DETR and recently released other models. \cite{Zhang2020ATSS, chen2020reppointsv2, Dai_2021_CVPR_DyHead} Code is available at https://github.com/navervision/tsst.